+Academic Problems Chair

-Academic Problems Program Chair Faculty Problems Facult y Member concerned and the Program Chair Non-Academic Problems SPS/Guidance Center Other student problems: with non-teachin with other office 0 Concerned Department Head
+Faculty Problems Faculty Problems Faculty Member concerned and the Program Chair

+Non-Academic Problems Guidance Center

+Other student problems:

+\ with non-teaching staff

+\ with other offices

 1.7.
 Disciplinary Action Committee

 Every program must have a Disciplinary Action Committee (DAC) which will hear and initially investigate cases of a misdemeanor committed by students belonging to the program.
 The committee shall be composed of the Program Chair and Instructor/s in the program.